Guilouz/Klipper-Flsun-Speeder-Pad/README.md

   This could prevent the nozzle from scratching or sinking on the bed in the event of an incorrect adjustment of the Z-Offset.

-- After performing all printer calibrations, then start a print and adjust the first layer using babysteps via the `Adjustments` button in KlipperScreen or via the `Printhead` section in Mainsail:
+- After performing all printer calibrations, then start a print and adjust the first layer using babysteps via the `Adjustments` button in KlipperScreen or via the `Headline` section in Mainsail:

   <img src="https://user-images.githubusercontent.com/12702322/219790848-3df39a8d-f5e8-4d1b-97bf-976226c09b20.png" width="400">